-Yelich hits for cycle, Brewers beat Reds 13-12 in 10 innings
+Yelich Hits For Cycle, Brewers Beat Reds 13-12 In 10 Innings

 Aguilar connected off Raisel Iglesias (2-3) for Milwaukee’s fourth homer of the game, halting the Brewers’ month-long slide.
 Milwaukee has dropped 11 of 20 and slipped into third place in the NL Central, five games behind the Cubs.

-Yelich became the eighth Brewer s player to hit for the cycle and the first since George Kottaras on Sept.
+Yelich became s player to hit for the cycle and the first since George Kottaras on Sept.
 3, 2011, at Houston.
 He also matched the club record with six hits of the Brewers’ 22 hits, including a two-run homer.

 Mike Moustakas’ solo shot put Milwaukee ahead 11-10 in the eighth, but Joakim Soria’s wild pitch allowed Billy Hamilton to score the tying run in the bottom of the inning.
 Jeremy Jeffress (7-1) gave up Brandon Dixon’s homer in the 10th.